 There are two antiviral treatments authorized to treat EVD, says the CDC.
 On October 14, 2020, the U.S. Food and Drug Administration (FDA) approved an antibody cocktail from Regeneron that's been shown to reduce Ebola-related mortality rates.
-The treatment is known as REGN-EB3, is a mixture of (3) monoclonal antibodies (atoltivimab, maftivimab, and odesivimab-ebgn), and is marketed under the brand name Inmazeb.
+The treatment, known as REGN-EB3, is a mixture of (3) monoclonal antibodies (atoltivimab, maftivimab, and odesivimab-ebgn) and is marketed under the brand name Inmazeb.
 Inmazeb is indicated to treat infection caused by Zaire ebolavirus in adult and pediatric patients, including neonates born to a mother who is RT-PCR positive for Zaire ebolavirus infection.

 On December 22, 2020, Ridgeback Biotherapeutics L.P. confirmed that the U.S. FDA approved Ebanga to treat Ebola.
 Ebanga is now approved to treat infections caused by Zaire ebolavirus in adult and pediatric patients.